- Why Grad Studies at SFU?

-Even though it's a little bit of a painful process, I'm really enjoying the opportunity to dive into a research topic that I'm passionate about.
+I'm really enjoying the opportunity to dive into a research topic that I'm passionate about.
 Knowing that I am helping shine a light on an issue that I feel is overlooked by policymakers is motivating.

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR-FUNDED AWARDS?
 IF SO, PLEASE TELL US WHICH ONES AND A LITTLE ABOUT HOW THE AWARDS HAVE IMPACTED YOUR STUDIES AND/OR RESEARCH.